apeli23/infiniteframe/documentation.md

 }
 ```

 We have created a frame width and height of 900px.
-Set the postition to absolute and a border radius of 50px.
+Set the position to absolute and a border-radius of 50px.

 ![frame](https://res.cloudinary.com/dogjmmett/image/upload/v1651798008/frame_fkodtc.png "frame")